NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/MonthlyScheduleMultipliers``               array                         No        See [#]_  12 comma-separated monthly multipliers
   =====================================================  =======  ======  ===========  ========  ========  ======================================

-  .. [#] Location choices are "living space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] Location choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
-  .. [#] If Location not provided and is the *primary* refrigerator, defaults to "living space".
+  .. [#] If Location not provided and is the *primary* refrigerator, defaults to "conditioned space".
-         If Location not provided and is a *secondary* refrigerator, defaults to the first present space type: "garage", "basement - unconditioned", "basement - conditioned", or "living space".
+         If Location not provided and is a *secondary* refrigerator, defaults to the first present space type: "garage", "basement - unconditioned", "basement - conditioned", or "conditioned space".
   .. [#] If RatedAnnualkWh not provided, it will be defaulted to represent a standard refrigerator from 2006 using the following equation based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_:
          RatedAnnualkWh = 637.0 + 18.0 * NumberofBedrooms.
   .. [#] If multiple refrigerators are specified, there must be exactly one refrigerator described with PrimaryIndicator=true.